douglas86/ci-project4-restaurant-booking-system/README.md

 - Using the Heroku link of my live site
 - As the validator won't work when copying and pasting code
 - This link was tested on the about page
+- But all the pages are only giving info warnings

 ![html-validator-link.png](static/images/docs/testing/manual_testing/html-validator-link.png)